discourse/discourse/CONTRIBUTING.md

 ## Important note for Developers

-Anyone wishing to contribute to the [github.com/discourse/discourse](https://github.com/discourse/discourse) project **must read & sign our [Contribution License Agreement](http://www.discourse.org/cla)**.
+Anyone wishing to contribute to the [github.com/discourse/discourse](https://github.com/discourse/discourse) project **must read & sign our [Contributor License Agreement](http://www.discourse.org/cla)**.
 The Discourse team is legally prevented from accepting any pull requests from users who have not signed the CLA first.

 For more information on